Lupus nephritis remission predicts long-term renal survival

 “The results show that patients who achieved complete or partial response were less likely to experience end stage renal disease or mortality than patients with no response,” Ji said.
 “The information may help inform trial design or decision making on patient monitoring and treatment, and therefore is considered relevant to physicians, regulators and payers.” – by Jason Laday

-Disclosures: The authors report funding from GlaxoSmithKline.
+Disclosure: The researchers report funding from GlaxoSmithKline.
 Davidson reports being a shareholder and employee of GlaxoSmithKline at the time of the study, as well as a current employee of Eli Lilly and Company.
 See the full study for additional authors’ disclosures.